APBioNET/APBioNETTalks/README.md

 **Organising or Scientific committee members:** Join our team to bring inclusive and open-access learning avenue for scientific community.
 Note that this is a pro bono.
 With your support, we hope we can continuously provide inclusive and accessible contents for you.
 We believe that open science will make research more reproducible, more transparent and more collaborative.
 Apply [here](https://bit.ly/APBioNetTalksForm2).

 We are committed to providing a welcoming and inspiring platform for all.
-Please follow our [code of conduct](https://apbtalks.apbionet.org/code-of-conduct/) in all kind of activities related to APBioNetTalks.
+Please follow our [code of conduct](https://apbtalks.apbionet.org/code-of-conduct/) in all kind of activities related to APBioNETTalks.

 ---